Fraud Blocker Scottsdale Speech Therapy & Language Therapists | Scottsdale PBS

 How Can Speech Therapy Help My Child?

-Speech and language disorders can have a long-lasting effect on your child’s life.
-They can interfere with their social development and ability to thrive academically.
-For example, while a lisp might seem cute in a three-year-old, that lisp isn’t going to help an older child succeed.
-It could lead to low self-confidence and underachievement throughout their life.
+Speech and language disorders can have a long term impact on your child’s life.
+They can interfere with their social development and ability to succeed academically.
+For example, a lisp might seem cute in a 3 year old but that lisp isn’t going to help an older child succeed.
+It could lead to low self confidence and underachievement throughout their life.

 "*" indicates required fields